HEP-KBFI/singularity/README.md

 We have the following software packages available:
 - `/home/software/singularity/base.simg:latest`: defined by [base.singularity](specs/base.singularity)
   - CUDA 10.1
-  - tensorflow 2.3, pytorch 1.5
+  - tensorflow 2.5, pytorch 1.5
   - numpy, scipy, sklearn, numba
   - astropy
   - jupyter
+- `/home/software/singularity/tf26.simg:latest`: defined by [tf26.singularity](specs/tf26.singularity)
+  - CUDA 10.1
+  - tensorflow 2.6
+  - numpy, scipy, sklearn, numba
+  - astropy
+  - jupyter

 # Building the image yourself
 Anyone can build the image on any Linux system on which you have root access.
-This can be your personal laptop or desktop, or you can use the [Syslabs Remote Builder](https://cloud.sylabs.io/builder) on manivald after creating a Syslabs account.
+This can be your personal laptop or desktop, or you can do on manivald:

 ```bash
 singularity build --fakeroot base.simg specs/base.singularity